martinpickering64/martinpickering.com/content/posts/project-roundhouse/post-nine.md

 {{<figure src="../an-entirely-different-outcome.jpg" caption="An entirely different outcome was achieved">}}
 {{<figure src="../all-3-posts-upright.jpg" caption="By the end of the day all 3 posts were vertical.">}}

-The last Post up was a still bit wobbly and I was asked to to stabilise it while the rest of the Team decided on what to do.
+The last Post up was a still bit wobbly and I was asked to stabilise it while the rest of the Team decided on what to do.

 Trouble is they decided to to do their planning down at the local Pub.
 I was left there all on my own for blinking ages #School-Boy-Error!!!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OzfbFbKVvqA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>